12. Logical Replication

 - Section 12.7: Analyzes the internal operations and message-handling logic of the subscriber’s apply worker.

-- Section 12.8: Concludes the chapter with an in-depth explanation of subscriber restart sequences and crash recovery mechanisms.
+- Section 12.8: Concludes the chapter with an explanation of subscriber restart sequences and crash recovery mechanisms.